Deported After Living In The U.S. For 26 Years, He Navigates A New Life In Mexico

 Now, he's more than 1,000 miles away from them and part of something new: a generation of young people who are neither Mexican nor American, neither undocumented nor fully able to participate in the society around them.
 And they're bringing a different attitude, and expectations, to the country of their birth.

-Olivas-Bejarano's parents left León for the United States when he was 2 years old.
+Olivas-Bejarano's parents left Chihuahua, Mexico, for the United States when he was 2 years old.
 They ended up in Oklahoma, where Olivas-Bejarano and his U.S.-born siblings were raised.

 Growing up in Oklahoma, Olivas-Bejarano's parents had warned him that one day his citizenship might come into question.